Covid information for students

 Frequently Asked Questions

-If you don't have symptoms, from Wednesday 2 June, you'll be able to collect free home testing kits via the University Collection Service on campus.
+If you don't have symptoms, you can collect free home testing kits via the University Collection Service on campus.

 If you have symptoms, you must book a test from the NHS